tungolra/Othello-js-app/README.md

 ### Launch Game
 https://tungolra.github.io/Othello/

+### About

+This application was built in 7 days, completed in Sep 2022.
+Being my very first project with General Assembly, I built this browser-based game using a simple webstack with JavaScript, CSS, and HTML.
+The purpose of this assignment was to familiarize with callback functions, DOM manipulation, functional programming, and applying pure CSS techniques.

+### Reflections
+3 months after completing this project, there are many things I'd do differently.

+First, I would modularize my JS files through ES6 and babel-loader.
+I'd create separate files for my main functions that run the game, helper functions, and event listeners/constants.

+Second, I'd build the app with a mobile-first approach.
+Having initially styled the app for desktop, the process became convoluted when making it responsive for mobile and tablet views.

+Third, I'd build the app from a TDD approach.
+There were many times I would create a new UX function that would crash the game.
+Manually tracing the errors was time-consuming and arduous.
+For a beginner programmer, applying these practices ahead of time would likely have aided in my learning, rather than being stuck on preventable, minute problems.
+That said, it was an experience that had good take-aways.

 ### Introduction

 Othello is a strategy-based game held on a 8x8 grid.
 The objective is to have the most discs on the board by the end of the game.
 Players alternate turns by placing a game piece in a position where it is adjacent to their opponents piece and connects to their own piece on the other side of their opponent's piece.
 The game ends either when the board is filled, when neither player has any possible moves, or when either player completely overtakes the board with their pieces.